drasolon/scoreboard/README.md

-This is a simple online app to keep scores using Node.js.
+This is an online app to keep scores using Node.js.